quasis/script/README.md

 - `cleanup harddisk` - cleans the disk from caches, browsing history, temporary, log and trash files
 - `cleanup registry` - cleans the explorer folder view settings
-- `cleanup all` - executes all the options above one after another
+- `cleanup all` - executes all the options above one after another (the default)

 ### compress.cmd